quanterall/HaskellMaterials/basics/04-effectful.md

 9. Define a function `findProjectRoot :: FilePath -> IO (Maybe FilePath)` that will search backwards starting from a given path, looking for a directory called `.git`.
 When it finds it, it returns the result.
-If it can't find a it, returns `Nothing`.
+If it can't find it, returns `Nothing`.

    Examples: